Eddie Waitkus: Later life

 Prior to the 1954 season, the Baltimore Orioles purchased Waitkus from the Philadelphia Phillies for $40,000.
 Released by the Orioles in 1955, he returned to the Phillies for the remainder of the season.
 After the 1955 baseball season was complete, the Phillies released Waitkus.

 Following his baseball career, Waitkus worked in trucking in Buffalo, New York, and later as a manager at a department store in Waltham, Massachusetts.
 Waitkus died in a Boston hospital in 1972 from esophageal cancer, aged 53.
 A resident of Cambridge, Massachusetts, at the time of his death, he was survived by a son and a daughter.

 The Natural

-Author Bernard Malamud may have woven the basic elements of the Waitkus story – including that some called Waitkus "The Natural" because of his natural swing – and other baseball legends (notably that of Joe Jackson) into The Natural.
-The book was published in 1952 and was made into a Hollywood film starring Robert Redford released in 1984.
+The author Bernard Malamud may have woven the basic elements of the Waitkus story – including that some called Waitkus "The Natural" because of his natural swing – into his novel The Natural, together with other baseball legends (notably that of Joe Jackson).
+The book was published in 1952 and was made into a Hollywood film starring Robert Redford, released in 1984.

-However, it is unclear if Malamud was solely inspired by the shooting of Waitkus, or if he also borrowed from the life of Cubs shortstop Billy Jurges, who was shot by his ex-girlfriend in 1932 at the Chicago hotel in which they lived.
+However, it is unclear if Malamud was inspired by the shooting of either Waitkus or the Cubs shortstop Billy Jurges, who was shot by his ex-girlfriend in 1932 at the Chicago hotel in which they lived.